 2-2-202.
-Reassignment classification of campuses.
-Institutions seeking to reassign the classification of a campus must submit a written request that includes the rationale to the Council If the grant expiration date of a reassigned branch campus and their new main campus are different, the campuses new expiration date will be assigned based on the original expiration date of the new main campus.
+Reassignment Classification of Campuses.
+Institutions seeking to reassign the classification of a campus must submit a written request that includes the rationale to the Council.
+If the grant expiration date of a reassigned branch campus and their new main campus are different, the campus' new expiration date will be the earlier of the grant lengths.
 However, the Council reserves the right to assign an on-site evaluation visit at either the main or branch campus at any time as it deems necessary.